-A relatively easy drive will take you high up above the clouds to the El Teide cable car for a final assent to the top.
+A relatively easy drive will take you high up above the clouds to the El Teide cable car for a final ascend to the top.

 From Los Cristianos, take the motorway TF-1 north, continuing on the TG-82 towards Chio.

-At Chio, take the TF-38 toward El Tiede (well signposted).
-The route is an amazing scenic drive up through forests and across miles of high altitude lava fields.
+At Chio, take the TF-38 toward El Teide (well signposted).
+The route is an amazing scenic drive-up through forests and across miles of high altitude lava fields.
 Even on a cloudy day, much of the road from Chio will be in sunshine above the clouds.

 The road continues towards the cable car station.
 The cable car (27€ per person return trip) makes for an easy final assent to almost the top of the cone.
 The picture below was taken at 2km above sea level.
-The cable car is just visable on the right hand side.
+The cable car is just visible on the righthand side.

-Temperatures at the top of El Teide can reach 0°c or less, so wear jeans and coat.
-Thermal jackets can be hired at the cable car station for 5€.
+Temperatures at the top of El Teide can reach 0°C or less, so wear jeans and coat.
+Thermal jackets can be rented at the cable car station for 5€.